You might have noticed your camera getting very hot to the touch. In general, that's normal, but there can be some consequences.

 Wondering whether it’s normal that your GoPro is getting very hot?
 Yes, it is.
 And quite hot, at that.

 You’ll notice it particularly when recording with the high-end video modes that keep the camera’s internal processor working hard as well as transferring large amounts of data to the memory card.
+Features like HyperSmooth video stabilization, for example.
 The camera and memory card can get quite hot to the touch, even to the point that it can be uncomfortable to hold and feel like it’s overheating.

 But you’re definitely not the first to ask.
 Indeed, GoPro anticipated the question and addresses it directly in the instruction manuals [PDF].
 They also offer some good suggestions for mitigating the heat problem and working around it.